-Book Club: A New Level of Thinking (pg 35-45)
+Book Club: A New Level of Thinking (pg.
+35-45)

-Book Club: A New Level Of Thinking
+Book Club: A New Level of Thinking (pg.
+35-45)

 Continuing through The 7 Habits of Highly Effective People, in pages 35-45 Covey discusses the concept of “A New Level of Thinking”.
 These pages challenge us to rethink how we approach personal and interpersonal effectiveness, urging us to adopt a principle-centered, character-based method he describes as the “inside-out” approach.